 Before setting up tests in your hiring process consider the following:

-Imagine for example that a block in the hiring pipeline is that once you send a tech test to developers, not many of them do the test.
-Two possible A/B tests could be as follows:
+Imagine, for example, this block in the hiring pipeline: once you send a tech test to developers, not many of them complete it.

 1) Test A: keep the current process as you think it filters the candidates who are interested; test B: start sending a personalised video from a founder/CTO to thank them for taking the test to see if this increases completion rate.

-Top tip: build a backlog of tests you wish to conduct and then agree the priority based on their potential impact.
+Top tip: build a backlog of tests you'd like to conduct and then agree the priority based on their potential impact.